 10. Get Enough Sleep

 Sleep is the time for your body to repair itself and your brain’s chance to put it’s feet up and relax.
 Insufficient or inconsistent sleep can have many detrimental health consequences but it doesn’t only affect our physical health.
 A lack of sleep can also increase our levels of anxiety.
 Taking steps to sleep well means you’ll start the day rested, refreshed and less stressed.
 A few suggestions include eating a light dinner and not snacking during the evening and not looking at any screens an hour or two before bed.

 We all have people in our lives who we find difficult to deal with or ask too much of us.
 They usually manage to push just the right buttons to make us feel stressed and anxious.
 If possible just avoid them, or at least limit your exposure to them.

 Stress can cause your mind to race making it difficult for you to relax or sleep.
-Meditation is a popular form of stress management and can not only control your racing thoughts, your emotions and relax your body, but can also increase your self-esteem and feelings of optimism.
+Meditation is a popular form of stress management and possibly one of the most powerful tools in the war on how to reduce stress.
+It can not only control your racing thoughts, your emotions and relax your body, but can also increase your self-esteem and feelings of optimism.
 As little as 15 minutes a day of quiet meditation can make a huge impact in reducing your stress levels and improve your general well-being.